 Future of Letang’s Season

 If Letang wants to play hockey again, he and his doctors will have to make some tough medical decisions.
-Letang can opt to have one of the procedures listed above where the hole in his heart will be closed, or he can return to play after he is taken off of blood-thinners.
-Remember that blood-thinners don’t fix or close a PFO, but only prevent blood clots which can cause a stroke.
-So, it would seem that Letang must have some sort of PFO procedure.
+Letang can opt to have one of the procedures listed above where the hole in his heart will be closed, or he can return to play after he’s taken off of blood-thinners.
+Remember that blood-thinners don’t fix or close a PFO, but prevent blood clots that can cause a stroke.
+It would seem that Letang must have some sort of PFO procedure.
 It doesn’t seem logical that he’d be able to return after coming off of the blood-thinners with a hole in his heart unless his doctors believed it was safe.

-There is hope that Letang will return with the proper care, but a return this season seems unlikely in my opinion.
+There’s hope that Letang will return with the proper care, but a return this season seems unlikely in my opinion.
 I don’t see Letang’s doctors allowing him to play on blood-thinners.
 A procedure to close the hole in his heart will take some time for him to recover.
-There is a chance that Letang already had a procedure to close his PFO, but this is highly unlikely considering that the team only became certain of his condition on Thursday.
+There’s a chance that Letang already had a procedure to close his PFO, but this isn’t likely considering that the team only became certain of his condition on Thursday.

-After speaking with some stroke experts, they believe the hole in the heart must be closed so Letang can play hockey and reduce his chances of having another stroke.
-Former New England Patriots’ linebacker Tedy Bruschi returned from a stroke and having a PFO.
-This is good news for Letang because Bruschi is proof that an athlete has returned to a high contact sport like football.
+After speaking with stroke experts, they believe the hole in the heart must be closed so Letang can play hockey and reduce his chances of having another stroke.
+Former New England Patriots’ linebacker, Tedy Bruschi, returned from a stroke and a PFO.
+This is good news for Letang because Bruschi is proof that an athlete returned to a high contact sport like football.

 This isn’t supposed to end Letang’s career, but anything dealing with the heart is serious.
-A heart condition ended Mario Lemieux’s playing career.
 Letang’s health is much more important than his play on the ice.
 While many Penguins’ fans have criticized Letang’s performance this season, there’s no denying he’s a one of a kind defenseman in the league.
 The Penguins will miss him.

-“Kris is a special player [and] he has special skills,” said Bylsma.
+“Kris is a special player [and] he has special skills,” Bylsma said.
 “He can bring something to the game that not every player can bring.
 His skating ability, his shot, his offensive ability, it’s special.
 And you can’t replace that.
 You can’t replace that filling in with another guy or the next guy up.
 He’s a special player and has special skills.”